HL7/fhir-specialty-rx/input/pages/searches.md

 ### Required Searches

 To ensure that the most common data requests are supported by all participants, Data Sources SHALL be able to return information in response to the following search strings--whether responding to RESTful search requests or the Specialty Rx Query message.

-The required search parameters match those required for each resource by the US Core.
+<span style="background-color:yellow">This IG SHALL follow the US Core Search guidance referenced here. </span>The required search parameters match those required for each resource by US Core <span style="background-color:yellow"> but with the following additional requirement specific to this IG:</span>.

+-  <span style="background-color:yellow">Data Sources SHALL support use of the `patient` parameter for Observation, MedicationRequest and Coverage resources</span>

 *Note: When specifying searches in the Specialty Rx Query message, the patient parameter is omitted (see [below](http://build.fhir.org/ig/HL7/fhir-specialty-rx/branches/master/searches.html#searches-in-the-specialty-rx-query-message))*